 When watching a sunset, taking a morning walk along the shoreline of Lake Michigan, or staring at a clear, star filled night, or looking at magnificent cloud formations, I often wonder how man can deny the existence of God.

 The name “Rooster Cry” alludes to Luke 22:34, where Jesus tells Peter that he will deny knowing him, three times before the rooster crows [cries].

 In many European churches, both Catholic and Protestant, it is common to see a rooster on church steeples – the rooster being symbolic of the hope extended to all of us, that through Jesus Christ, we can receive divine forgiveness and pardon for our sins.

 When a rooster is placed on the steeple instead of a cross, it is to remind us of this, and to always confess Christ, and never deny Him regardless the circumstance.

-The musings is this blog are meant to offer thought-provoking insights into our culture, and the Christian Faith – often in historical context.
+The musings is this blog are meant to challenge the church in the spirit of Dr. King, and offer thought-provoking insights into our culture, and the Christian Faith – often in historical context.

 Let me hear your thoughts.

 J.R.
 Awrey lives in Holland, Michigan with his wife, Cindy and their Basset Hound, Katrina Maria Carolyne.